Princeton Nursing Home Abuse Lawyers

 According to the Department of Health and Human Services, one in ten elderly persons is affected by elder abuse or neglect, and 41 out of 1,000 of elderly people are victims of financial exploitation.
 These rates are most likely higher because sadly a lot of elder abuse and neglect goes unreported.
-Elder abuse happens to people from all ethnic backgrounds and socioeconomic statuses.
-If you or your loved one is a victim of nursing home abuse and/or neglect, and you need a legal professional to help you get compensation, we are here to help.
-Call us at 304-431-4050, or contact us online for representation by compassionate attorneys who will take your case personally and fight to get you the maximum compensation possible.
+If you or your loved one is a victim of nursing home abuse and/or neglect, Katz, Kantor, Stonestreet & Buckner is here to help.
+We offer free consultations to help get you the maximum compensation possible.

 Common Types of Elder Abuse

 An elderly person may experience one or many forms of abuse at the hands of their abuser.